Top 20 Superfoods for Great Health

 Red wine is rich in powerful flavanol and sapponin antioxidants, which help lower LDL cholesterol, normalize blood pressure, improve blood coagulation factors and reduce systemic inflammation.
 So if you drink it on a regular basis, it can substantially reduce your risk of heart disease.

 Apart from that, consuming red wine can reduce your risk of certain types of cancer (particularly bowel cancer and prostate cancer), slow the signs of ageing, improve oral health and relieve stress.

 The darker wines tend to contain higher levels of antioxidants, and so provide greater health benefits, and Cabernet Sauvignon is usually a particularly good choice.

-The benefits of red wine however are only obtained by drinking it in moderation, and excessive consumption will have the opposite effect, leading to increased disease in the body and possibly resulting in cirrhosis of the liver and alcoholism.
-Moderate drinking means about 4 to 6 ounces per day for women and 8 to 10 ounces per day for men.
+The benefits of red wine, however, are only obtained by drinking it in moderation, and excessive consumption will have the opposite effect, leading to increased disease in the body and possibly resulting in cirrhosis of the liver and alcoholism.
+Moderate drinking means about 4 to 6 ounces per day for women and 6 to 10 ounces per day for men.

-Salmon is an excellent source of high quality protein and it is also rich in potassium, selenium, vitamin D and several of the B vitamins.
-But what makes it a superfood is the high levels of omega-3 essential fatty acids (EPA/DHA) that it contains.
+Salmon is an excellent source of high quality protein, and it is also rich in potassium, selenium, vitamin D and several of the B vitamins.
+But what makes it a superfood is the high levels of omega-3 essential fatty acids (EPA and DHA) that it contains.

-By eating sprouts on a regular basis you will be adding a tremendous amount of valuable antioxidants to your diet which will help protect you against heart disease, various types of cancer, diabetes and much more.
+By eating sprouts on a regular basis, you will be adding a tremendous amount of valuable antioxidants to your diet, which will help protect you from heart disease, various types of cancer, diabetes and much more.

 You can easily grow your own sprouts at home by placing the seeds, grains or beans in a jar and soaking them overnight in water.
 Then drain them and place the jar on a windowsill for a few days, rinsing them once or twice per day until they are ready.
 The video below explains exactly how to do this.